eaeoz/website/exampleSite/content/posts/cloud-native.md

 type = "post"

 +++
+#### What does it mean to be cloud native?

+ Ever to the point, Wikipedia defines a native cloud app as, “a type of computer software that natively utilizes services and infrastructure from cloud computing providers such as Amazon EC2, Force.com, or Microsoft Azure.”

+This is true.
+However, being cloud native actually encompasses a whole lot more than that.
+It’s not just a practical approach, but a mindset model.
+Being cloud native is more conceptual – it’s about embracing the immense potential in terms of scalability and flexibility that a cloud-based approach brings with it.

+There are plenty of misconceptions around what it means to be cloud native.
+Perhaps you’ve heard that you need to use containers to be cloud native or to use AWS?
+Neither is necessary, though there are plenty of use cases where they make sense.

+What are the benefits of being cloud native?

+In essence, being cloud native means enjoying unlimited computing power, on both private and public clouds.
+Your app can be highly available to users on demand, while the enhanced resilience that cloud nativity brings with it means that you have the potential to deliver 24/7/365 uptime.

+Being cloud native means you can work on your app fast.
+Seriously fast.
+You can release updates and push out new features quickly and easily as part of a continuous delivery approach.
+This fits with the devops mindset, where developers and operational IT teams work together to be more agile, responsive and consistent.

+The speed with which you can scale up (and down) a cloud native app is also a key benefit.
+If your user demand skyrockets, you can keep up without negatively impacting the user experience.
+If it plummets, you can be sure that you’re using your resources wisely.

+Being built on modern cloud platforms also means that your app can be ultra-portable, as well as enjoying outstanding automation and deployment capabilities.

+You can also enjoy exceptional freedom.
+Well-designed cloud native apps don’t need to be tied to a specific platform or structure.

+#### What is 12-factor app design?

 Apps that follow the 12-factor app design process benefit from inherent cloud nativity.
 Sounds interesting?
 Let’s take a look at the process.

 12-factor app design is a methodology for designing cloud native apps – almost like a pattern that you can follow.
 You can use this super-flexible process with any programming language and any combination of backing services.